 A survivor’s death benefit is 75% of the deceased worker’s average weekly wage, up to an amount determined each year by the state.
 The amount would be split among the deceased person’s beneficiaries.

 The workers’ compensation death benefit would also cover burial expenses up to $10,000 and transportation costs if the worker’s death occurred away from the usual place of employment.

 A workers’ compensation settlement in Texas takes place when the injured worker and the insurer agree on the resolution to a claim.
 Texas does not allow lump sum settlements, with the exception of some cases of impairment income benefits.

-When a doctor determines that the worker’s condition has stabilized, the worker is considered to have reached maximum medical improvement, or MMI, and the case is then permitted to settle.
+When a doctor determines that the worker’s condition has stabilized, the worker is considered to have reached maximum medical improvement (MMI) and the case is then permitted to settle.
 The Texas Department of Insurance must approve every workers’ compensation settlement in Texas.

 An employee must file a workers’ compensation claim within one year of the date of injury to be eligible for benefits.
 However, it’s the employee’s responsibility to notify the employer within 30 days of the injury so that the employer has the opportunity to resolve the issue or take any necessary steps to remediate the situation.

-If you are ready to explore workers’ comp insurance options for your Texas business, start a free online application today to compare quotes from multiple carriers.
+If you are ready to explore workers’ comp insurance options for your Texas business, start a free online application today to compare quotes from top-rated carriers.